iainvdw/lucidian-tides/Sessions/29 - Session 29.md

 As Lou takes a closer look at the box, she notes some dancing flames in brass.
 The one Lou’s father has had a folding obelisk in the center, this one Lou now has, has a spiral that turns.

-Doloris escorts Ugon and the canon and box back to the ship as T’hau and Lou head to the Muddy Hut to train the K’thaumi, as Pock requested the night before.
+Doloris escorts Ugon and the canon and music box back to the ship as T’hau and Lou head to the Muddy Hut to train the K’thaumi, as Pock requested the night before.

 Meanwhile, Rayne suggests she and Storm go surfing, clarifying she herself doesn’t want to surf, but it seems like he wants to.
 Doloris returns to the ship to find Rayna curled up on a surfboard, clearly uncomfortable.